syncfusion-content/winui-docs/winui/themes.md

 3. Merge the resource file in your application.
 4. Change the control appearance as you like.

-The following examples demonstrate how to customize the Ribbon control using the ribbon's theme resources file.
+The examples below show how to customize a Ribbon control by using the keys listed below from the ribbon's theme resources file.

 {% tabs %}
 {% highlight xaml %}